What are periodic fever syndromes?

 Hyperimmunoglobulin D syndrome (HIDS), also called Mevalonate Kinase Associated Periodic Fever Syndrome

-HIDS is a autosomal recessive (which means that while the child is sick neither parent needs to show symptoms of the disease) genetic syndrome that results in episodic high fever with skin rash, swelling of lymph nodes (glands that are part of the immune system) in the neck, abdominal pain, vomiting and diarrhea.
+HIDS, also called Mevalonate Kinase Associated Periodic Fever Syndrome, is a autosomal recessive (which means that while the child is sick neither parent needs to show symptoms of the disease) genetic syndrome that results in episodic high fever with skin rash, swelling of lymph nodes (glands that are part of the immune system) in the neck, abdominal pain, vomiting and diarrhea.
 The disease starts early in infancy.
 The name of this disease comes from the fact that most patients have very high amounts of immunoglobulin (proteins that are part of the immune system) of type D. The most severe form of this disease starts at birth and is called mevalonic aciduria.
 These patients also have neurologic (nervous system) disease and suffer from poor growth.
-We will describe here the more mild form of this disease since it is only this form that starts with episodes of fever.
+The form of this condition that is described below is the mild form because that is the only type that starts with episodes of fever.

 What are the causes HIDS?

 HIDS is a genetic disease.
 The gene defect is in a protein called mevalonic kinase (MVK).
 MVK is a protein that facilitates a chemical reaction in the body (enzyme) involved in the process of making cholesterol.
-In HIDS the MVK enzyme is active in only 1-10% of the normal enzyme activity.
-We still do not know why the gene defect causes fever.
+In HIDS the MVK enzyme is active in only 1 to 10 percent of the normal enzyme activity.
+It still is unknown why the gene defect causes fever.
 Episodes can be triggered by infection, stress, and vaccination or without any obvious trigger.
 HIDS is inherited in an autosomal recessive way (which means that while the child is sick neither parent needs to show symptoms of the disease).
 In that case, the child receives two mutated genes, one from the mother and the other from the father.
 The parents are then called carriers.
 Often somebody in the extended family has the disease.
-If one child has the disease and the parents are carriers there is a 25% chance another child will get HIDS.
+If one child has the disease and the parents are carriers there is a 25 percent chance another child will get HIDS.

 It usually takes a physician expert in this disease to diagnose HIDS.
 The disease is suspected in patients with the symptoms listed above.
 Blood tests showing signs of inflammation during an episode are usually seen.
 Most (but not all, especially very young patients) have elevated levels of immunoglobulin D. During episodes, a urine test for organic acid (these are acids in the body that have the carbon atom in them) will show high levels of mevalonic acid.
 The diagnosis will be confirmed by a genetic test finding the genetic defect in the MVK protein or by showing low levels of MVK activity in blood cells.

-How long will the disease last and what is the outcome?
+How long will HIDS last and what is the outcome?

 HIDS is a lifelong disorder but episodes usually get milder and less frequent over time, often resolving later in life.
 Some patients develop arthritis.
 Except for amyloidosis in very rare cases, HIDS does not lead to severe organ damage.